ZhibangYue/ZhibangYue/README.md

 #### 🌱 Currently Learning

-I believe in the power of continuous learning, and I'm currently diving deep into topics like **Electrical Engineering**.
-I'm excited about exploring how these cutting-edge technologies can create innovative solutions to real-world challenges.
+I believe in the power of continuous learning, and I'm currently diving deep into topics like **detection technologies**, **signal analysis**, and **medical engineering**.
+I'm excited about exploring how these advanced fields can create innovative solutions to real-world challenges, especially in healthcare and biomedical applications.

 #### 🔍 What I'm Working On